 Eyewear which reduces glare and simultaneously heightens the contrast on the road will make driving an easier, more comfortable and safer experience.
 You’ll be able to see obstacles more clearly, and fewer accidents (and eye problems) will occur due to harsh lights at nighttime.

-The only thing you’ll need to do is schedule an eye exam and have a pleasant talk with Dr Sanchez or Dr Haslam.
-We’ll assess your vision using state-of-the-art technology – and then discuss your own lifestyle and the reason why run-of-the-mill glasses just aren’t doing the trick anymore.
+The only thing you’ll need to do is schedule an eye exam with your optometrist.
+They’ll assess your vision and then discuss your own lifestyle and the reason why run-of-the-mill glasses just aren’t doing the trick anymore.

-From there, we can make recommendation for existing products, or look into a custom design.
+From there, your optometrist can make recommendation for existing products, or look into a custom design.
 It’s that simple.